Data+ Program Information for 2024 Participants

 • You do not need to apply for housing or a meal plan.

-• If you want to request a specific roommate, let us know who it is in your response form (you’ll need their Unique ID) and which program they are with.
+• If you want to request a specific roommate, let us know who it is (you’ll need their Unique ID) and which program they are with.

 • Move-out is Saturday, July 27 before noon.
 If you move out before July 27, you must advise us in advance.
 If you have a key, you must return it to Conference and Event Services to avoid a charge.